opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 ### Running and testing Data Prepper using source coordination

 Before creating a new plugin, you must set up and run Data Prepper locally.
-The following steps guide you in configuring Data Prepper for streaming documents from MongoDB to OpenSearch using source coordination.
+The following steps guide you through configuring Data Prepper for streaming documents from MongoDB to OpenSearch using source coordination.
 While this example uses a single Data Prepper instance, the source coordination allows for scalability when running multiple instances with identical pipeline configurations and shared source coordination store settings defined in `data-prepper-config.yaml`.

 #### Step 1 - Set up Data Prepper for local development